-- Talk to a therapist or other mental health professional.
+- Talk with a therapist or another mental health professional.

 - Join an online or in-person support group.
 The American Cancer Society Support Programs and Services page provides information about resources, either online or in your area.
 You can also live chat with a representative or, if you’re in the United States, call the helpline at 1-800-227-2345.

 Strategies to ease stress and anxiety include: